PacificBiosciences/paraphase/README.md

 - [GBA](docs/GBA.md)
 - [CFH gene cluster](docs/CFH.md)

+[Paraviewer](https://github.com/PacificBiosciences/paraviewer) is a tool that can assist in visualizing Paraphase results.

 Finally, we have a proof-of-concept [script](annotation/) to give an example of how to annotate variants downstream of Paraphase.

 ## DISCLAIMER